Brovar64/png-viewer/README.md

 - Select a folder to browse PNG files
 - Display thumbnails of PNG images
 - Show image file name and size
-- Zoom in/out of images using the mouse wheel
+- Zoom in/out of images using the mouse wheel (improved zooming centered on cursor)
+- Create cutout effect with "R" key for creative image presentations
 - Drag transparent PNGs by their visible parts
 - Simple and intuitive user interface